 If you decline to provide us with the personal information we require then we may not be able to make investment products available to you or to provide other services to you.

-For certain services, we use strong encryption to transfer your data (e-banking, for example).
-In these cases you will be told separately about the treatment of this data and about the details of encryption.
+For certain services, we use strong encryption to transfer your data (such as e-banking).
+In these cases you will be informed separately about the treatment of this data and details concerning encryption.

 Protection, Processing and Use of Personal Data

 We use your personal information to enhance the quality of the products or services we wish to provide to our customers or in connection with your investments with or through us and to maintain contact details for those with whom we deal.
 We restrict access to personal information about you to those employees, agents or other parties who need to know that information to provide products or services to you or in connection with your investments with or through us.
 We maintain physical, electronic and procedural safeguards to guard your personal information, including firewalls, individual passwords and encryption and authentication technology.
 We do not use for purposes other than as set out above, or disclose to any third party any personal information about our customers or former customers, except with such customer’s consent or as otherwise permitted or required by law.
 In cases where we believe that additional products and services may be of interest to you, we may share your personal information with affiliates of Credit Suisse to the extent permitted by applicable law.
 We may also disclose this information to firms that perform services on our behalf to the extent permitted by applicable law.
 These service providers are required to treat the information confidentially and use it only for the purpose for which it is provided.
 Certain jurisdictions may have more stringent privacy requirements that will prevent disclosure of your personal information to any other person or entity, including affiliates.